lalaours/lalaours.github.io/index.md

-## Welcome to GitHub Pages
+## Bienvenue au projet de site web utilisant hugo avec du markdown

-You can use the [editor on GitHub](https://github.com/lalaours/lalaours.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+vous pouvez utiliser l' [editeur sur GitHub](https://github.com/lalaours/lalaours.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.